 Suggest an alternative idea.

 Note: The amount of credit gained for each activity will vary depending on the amount of time and effort that it requires.
-See Mr. Dubbs for more specific information.
+See Mr. Sayre for more specific information.

 PERFORMANCES (BOTH ON/OFF CAMPUS)

 Band members should behave in a manner that reflects positively upon the school.
-In uniform band members are easily identified and stereotyped.
+In uniform band members are easily identified.
 An individual’s actions, whether good or bad, speak for the entire band.
 (CELL PHONES AND OTHER ELECTRONIC DEVICES SHOULD BE TURNED OFF) If we see or hear one of these devices it will be confiscated and turned into the school’s office the following day!

 When we have an on-campus concert the format will be as follows: